-An Au Pair is an amazing opportunity for intercultural exchange and getting experience in the field of child care.
-As an Au Pair you become a family member
+an Au Pair can be a fantastic opportunity for intercultural exchange and getting experience in the field of child care.
+As an Au Pair, you become a family member

+.
 After all, caring for the family’s children is your job

 Host Families are not only obliged to pay you a weekly or monthly pocket money

 .
 Although it’s not only a program’s requirement, they also appreciate your work this way.
 But what if your Host Family doesn't pay you on time?
 What are your options?
 Everyone can be busy and sometimes forget about something.
 But paying the Au Pair is crucial for the relationship between Au Pair and Host Family.
-In case you haven’t received your pocket money there are two steps you can take:
+In case you haven’t received your pocket money there are a few steps you can take:

 Raise the issue: Maybe your Host Parents are so stressed with work that they simply forgot to send you the money.
 Or maybe there is another issue, but you won’t know about it unless you ask.

-When it becomes clear that your Host Family won’t pay and that there is no way to receive your money you are in a very uncomfortable situation.
-But don’t forget that you have rights, too!
+When it becomes clear that your Host Family won’t pay and that there is no way to receive your pocket money, you are in a very uncomfortable situation.
+Imagine: you’re doing your job,

 You and your Host Family signed a contract which is valid for both sides.
-So if you’re sure that they won’t pay you the trust in your Host Family is gone and a cooperation isn’t possible anymore.
-In this case you should stop working and leave the Host Family since an Au Pair stay is based on mutual respect.
+So if you’re sure that they won’t pay you, the trust in your Host Family is gone, and a cooperation isn’t possible anymore.
+In this case, you should stop working and leave the Host Family since an Au Pair stay is based on mutual respect.
 But don’t worry: You can find another Host Family quickly on AuPair.com.